tonycrosby-tech/Project_2/README.md

 - Search for popular posts.
 - Popup ads--advertisers seeking to sell either a movie, book, or sporting event.
 - Make a check to see if password is longer than 6 characters (password strength).
-- Ability to choose profile images,social media link, app theme depending on the user.
+- Ability to update user profile with images,social media link, also can change app theme (darker).

 ## Technology Used